Tinka8ell/Extending-Proc-Gen-E21/README.md

     * [Animations Pack Mega Bundle](http://assetstore.unity.com/packages/3d/animations/mega-animations-pack-162341)
 * Might be an opportunity to understand the new input system and so replace the StarterAssets with my own
 * Also an opportunity to look into annimations

-### The next stage

-This is my bucket of things I think of...

 #### Standard assets